Guidelines for the bachelor’s thesis in engineering and science at the Faculty of Technology, Environmental and Social Sciences

 • The student is obliged to prepare in advance for the agreed upon supervision meetings, such that you can, among other things, be able to react to any input provided by the supervisor.

-• The student group is responsible for taking any notes during the supervision meeting, of which they must then send to the supervisor(s) for approval after the meeting.
+• The student group is recommended to take notes during the supervision meeting, of which they must then send to the supervisor(s) for approval after the meeting.

 • The student group hold responsibility for the format and content of the thesis.